-David Gibbons‘ and Jill Perrott’s approach as landscape painters
+David Gibbons‘ and Jill Perrott’s Approach as Landscape Artists

 In Woods, this landscape is built up of textures, gestures, strokes and tones with an incredible sensibility to light.
 This creates a sense of immediacy in his work as if he is trying to capture a memory before it fades or light before it changes.
 Gibbons has managed to capture the essence of impermanence and make it permanent.